HRC highlights employee during National Disability Employment Awareness Month

+FORT KNOX, Ky. – October is National Disability Employment Awareness Month an observance dedicated to raising awareness about disability employment issues and celebrating the contributions individuals with disabilities bring to America’s workforce.

+U.S. Army Human Resources Command welcomes all talent to join its diverse workforce, including qualified individuals with disabilities, and is committed to adhering to this year’s theme of “Access to Good Jobs for All.”

-Bookmarks designed by graphic illustrator Tracy Tao-Moore for U.S. Army Human Resources Command at Fort Knox, Ky.
-Deaf since birth, Tao-Moore discusses client’s needs through communication devices, such as a videophone, a phone ring flasher and a Ubi-Duo text communicator, provided by HRC.
-(U.S. Army photo by Fonda Bock)
+Deaf since birth, Tracy Tao-Moore, joined the HRC team as a graphic illustrator in April 1996.
+With the assistance of communication devices, such as a videophone, a phone ring flasher and a Ubi-Duo text communicator, Tao-Moore can discuss her client’s needs.

+She has produced thousands of graphic designs over the past 28 years for the command including posters, signs, banners, flyers, ceremonial programs, cards and digital graphics.

+Tao-Moore said such accommodations, provided by HRC through the support of the Computer/Electronic Accommodations Program and the Americans with Disabilities Act, enable her and other individuals with disabilities to do their jobs, give their best effort and make valuable contributions to their employers.

 |Date Taken: